Lone Worker Risks: How to Protect Your People

-Assessing lone worker risk is a first step every organization should take to protect its people.
+Assessing lone worker risk is the first step every organization should take to protect its people.
 Understanding the inherent dangers that working alone can present will give management a starting place for ultimately safeguarding their people and maintaining business continuity.

 Common risks to lone workers that lead to injuries and fatalities include:

-Violent Assault: An attack can happen with little warning.
+Violent assault: An attack can happen with little warning.
 Some emergency communication providers offer lone worker safety devices that allow for a direct connection to law enforcement.

-Health Crises: Whether it’s an undiagnosed heart condition, a frightening seizure, mental health/stress-induced issues, or some sudden medical crisis, lone workers are at increased risk when a health-related incident occurs.
+Health crises: Whether it’s an undiagnosed heart condition, a frightening seizure, mental health/stress-induced issues, or some sudden medical crisis, lone workers are at increased risk when a health-related incident occurs.

-Workplace Accidents: From falls and crashes/collisions to inhaling toxic fumes and cuts or lacerations, there are a variety of workplace hazards that can pose a significant risk to workers—especially when coworkers aren’t nearby to help.
+Workplace accidents: From falls and crashes/collisions to inhaling toxic fumes and cuts or lacerations, there are a variety of workplace hazards that can pose a significant risk to workers—especially when coworkers aren’t nearby to help.

-Equipment Malfunction: Faulty equipment that hasn’t been properly tested can result in dangerous working conditions.
+Equipment malfunction: Faulty equipment that hasn’t been properly tested can result in dangerous working conditions.
 This also includes vehicular issues that could leave workers stranded in a remote location.

 Understanding the risks ahead of time will help management tailor their safety policy so that it’s relevant to the specific hazards employees might encounter.